-Again, however great the company you are franchising with YOU have to put in the work and the hours, it is an exciting time starting a business, but many underestimate the hard work, dedication and long hours it takes.
+Again, however great the company you are franchising with YOU have to put in the work and the hours.
+It is an exciting time starting a business, but many underestimate the hard work, dedication and long hours it takes.

-While you may have certain business leads coming in through your franchisor and business assistance, don’t rest on your laurels, get out and spread the word about your new business, deliver leaflets, knock on doors, pick up the phone, notify the newsagents, the post office, the hair dresser – all the people who chat daily to your potential customers!
+While you may have certain business leads coming in through your franchisor and business assistance, don’t rest on your laurels!
+Get out and spread the word about your new business!
+Deliver leaflets, knock on doors, pick up the phone, notify the newsagents, the post office, the hair dresser; all the people who chat daily to your potential customers!

-Depending on the franchise you choose your marketing may be completely supported, somewhat supported, or totally down to you, usually it is somewhat supported.
-With a Just Shutters franchise, your marketing launch is covered in the initial fee, this will launch your business and be a great marketing platform, generating good leads for you to establish your business upon, you will after the first couple of months, be expected to contribute, while still having a great marketing support system and budget within your franchise fee.
+Depending on the franchise you choose your marketing may be completely supported, somewhat supported, or totally down to you.
+Usually it is somewhat supported.
+With a Just Shutters franchise, your marketing launch is covered in the initial fee.
+This will launch your business and be a great marketing platform, generating good leads for you to establish your business upon.
+You will, after the first couple of months, be expected to contribute, while still having a great marketing support system and budget within your franchise fee.

-However, a lot of people undervalue their own personal efforts, when they see leads coming in it can be easy to just coast along on these, but if you want to build your own business, think of it as you would a start-up, use your own word of mouth, PR, relationships and skills to grow your business in every way you can.
+However, a lot of people undervalue their own personal efforts.
+When they see leads coming in it can be easy to just coast along on these.
+But if you want to build your own business, think of it as you would a start-up, use your own word of mouth, PR, relationships and skills to grow your business in every way you can.

-This is hugely important and will keep your marketing costs down and additional orders high, customers are your best mouthpiece, they will show off your product or service, attract their friends and family and buy from you again themselves if you have done a great job.
+This is hugely important and will keep your marketing costs down and additional orders high.
+Furthermore, customers are your best mouthpiece, they will show off your product or service, attract their friends and family and buy from you again themselves if you have done a great job.
 Also in the digital age, now more than ever, reputation matters!
 It is very important that when researching your company, the public can see your happy customer testimonials.
 It only takes a few bad reviews to put off potential customers.

-When you are ready to grow your business, take on extra staff, vehicles, office or showroom space (depending on your chosen franchise), you should have the support of your franchisor, they will have lots of helpful tips and advice (as well as some dos and don’t in their operation manual).
+When you are ready to grow your business, take on extra staff, vehicles, office or showroom space (depending on your chosen franchise), you should have the support of your franchisor.
+They will have lots of helpful tips and advice (as well as some dos and don’t in their operation manual).